Cysharp/DFrame/README.md

 **D**istributed load-testing **Frame**work for .NET and Unity.

-This library allows you to write distributed load test scenarios in plain C#.
+This library allows you to write distributed load test scenarios in plain C#, no needs weird gui, dsl, xml, json, yaml.
 In addition to HTTP/1, you can test HTTP/2, gRPC, MagicOnion, Photon, or original network transport by writing in C#.

 ![dframe](https://user-images.githubusercontent.com/46207/155902346-8dc6459f-d545-4557-854b-0920f0b36c07.gif)